somotos1/javaScriptD3Project/README.md

-# Unit 14 | JavaScript and DOM Manipulation
+# JavaScript and DOM Manipulation

 ## Background